shreyaskamathkm/FTNet/README.md

 └── ...
 ```

 The new processed dataset will be used for training purposes.
 You can now train FTNet by yourself.
+The `develop` branch has not been tested for training purposes.
+Please use the `main` branch to perform training.
 Please update the [toml](ftnet/cfg/) files accordingly.

 To run the code
 '''
+Training:
+python -m ftnet -c ./ftnet/cfg/train_mfn.toml
+'''

+'''
+Testing:
+python -m ftnet -c ./ftnet/cfg/test_mfn.toml
+'''

+'''
+Infer on a folder of images:
+python -m ftnet -c ./ftnet/cfg/infer_images.toml
 '''

 <!-- LICENSE -->